Alienor134/image_segmentation/README.md

 To have a detailed explanation of the code, TODO(link to SI of the paper).

 You can also do intuitive trials.
 Here is how each parameter affects the intermediary steps of the code which are displayed as images:

 Contrast mask:
 ![contrast](images/contrast.png)

 Autolevel mask:
 ![autolevel](images/autolevel.png)

-Maximum positions (center of the isolated objects)
+Maximum positions (center of the isolated objects):
 ![maximum](images/dist_max.png)

-Segmentation mask and contours
+Segmentation mask and contours:

 ![segmentation](images/watershed.png)

 The range of the parameters can be changed to better suit your needs !
 Simply modify the number in parenthesis in the line: